...

 Splitting a Police Officer Retirement Account

-If you are interested in learning more about divorce as a law enforcement officer, then please do not hesitate to contact the Law Office of Bryan Fagan today.
+Feel free to reach out to the Law Office of Bryan Fagan today if you want to learn more about divorce as a law enforcement officer.
 Our licensed and experienced family law attorneys offer free-of-charge consultations six days a week at our three scenario locations, over the phone and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family circumstances may be impacted by the filing of a divorce or child custody case.
+During these consultations, you can learn more about Texas family law and how filing for divorce or child custody may impact your family’s circumstances.

 For many of you reading this blog post, your pension or other retirement accounts may be the most asset that you have.
 Unfortunately, the problem that many people run into who go through a divorce is that they have not considered the outcomes that are possible regarding dividing retirement benefits in a divorce case.
-There are so many other issues that appear to be just as important as retirement benefits that oftentimes this subject can be left to this site and not properly considered.
+Many people overlook or fail to properly consider the subject of retirement benefits because they perceive other issues to be equally important.
 It is not uncommon to find someone who is unaware that retirement benefits or even subject to division in a Texas divorce.

 If you are a law enforcement officer, then your spouse will likely be eligible for a portion of your retirement savings in a divorce scenario.
 Retirement accounts and pension plans are subject to division as part of the community estate.
-A family court judge will be charged with determining how to divide up retirement accounts and what rights you and your spouse have to those various accounts.
-The length of your marriage, length of service in law enforcement, and other factors of your case will determine how your benefits are ultimately divided.
+A family court judge will determine how to divide retirement accounts and the rights of you and your spouse to those accounts.
+Factors such as the length of your marriage, your tenure in law enforcement, and other aspects of your case will influence the division of benefits.

 A defined contribution plan is one of the types of retirement accounts that you as a law enforcement officer may have available to you.
 These types of retirement accounts contributed to buying you and holding assets as a result.
 The value of these types of defined contribution accounts is based on the amount of money you have contributed over the years as well as growth in the investments.
 Examples of defined contribution accounts include 401 K and individual retirement accounts.

 The other main type of retirement account that you should be aware of is a defined benefit account.
 A defined benefit account would provide you with a certain sum of money for a period during retirement.
-The sum of money is usually determined by considering of formula based on the length of time that you served in a particular employment role as well as your salary.
+A formula based on the duration of your service in a specific employment role and your salary typically determines the sum of money.
 This means that the longer you have worked for a particular organization or entity and the more money you have made equates to your being able to receive more money every year for a longer period.

 How do the Community property rules of Texas impact the retirement division?

 We have already covered how Texas is a community property state.
 The rules of Community property division and in Texas divorce also relate to retirement plan division.
 If, for instance, you are attempting to make an argument that the property in an account is your separate property then you will need to be able to provide proof to the family court that this is the case.
 Oftentimes this can be one of the more complicated and time-consuming aspects of the entire Community property section of your divorce.
-This can be done with the assistance of a forensic accountant or another expert who may need to be able to go back and trace the origins of your account as well as the value of the account at the time you got married.ย
+A forensic accountant or another expert can assist in tracing the origins of your account and determining its value at the time of marriage.

-As we have already covered, any assets in your retirement accounts that were earned during the marriage are going to be classified as Community property and are then subject to division during your divorce.
+Assets in your retirement accounts earned during the marriage are classified as community property and subject to division in your divorce, as previously explained.
 This is true whether we are talking about a pension or a 401K account.
-There are specific benefits regarding retirement that will need to be considered in detail during your divorce case.
+During your divorce case, specific retirement benefits will require detailed consideration.
 Law enforcement officers oftentimes receive pensions through their employer that also have specific tax implications and other difficulties in properly considering their value.

 There is also something called a deferred compensation account that you should be aware of regarding divorce as a law enforcement officer.
 This is a type of defined benefit plan where your employer would promise you a specific amount of money monthly during your retirement years.
 In the alternative, a lump sum could be paid to you upon retirement based on your earning history, age as well as the length of time that you worked for that employer.